DannySirikhoth/c195/README.md

 Each of the tabs has a "Refresh" button.
 This button causes the application to query the database for the data again to update the data on the tab for any changes made to the database externally to the application.

-All times are expressed in 24-hour "military" time for the user's time zone.

 Lambdas Labels
 The JavaDoc comments include a number of paragraphs labelled "LAMBDA" to meet the class requirement that I justify in comments all lambdas appearing in the code.